TahvoTech/data-science-tutorial/README.md

         print(metrics.accuracy_score(y_test, y_pred))

    Similar to the training, you'll notice that you now have 79% accuracy in predicting survival of passengers.
 Using this simple neural network, the result is better than the 75% accuracy from the Naive Bayes Classifier tried previously.

+## Next steps

+   Now that you're familiar with the basics of performing machine learning within Visual Studio Code, here are some other Microsoft resources and tutorials to check out.

+   - [Data Science profile template](https://code.visualstudio.com/docs/editor/profiles#_data-science-profile-template) - Create a new [profile](https://code.visualstudio.com/docs/editor/profiles) with a curated set of extensions, settings, and snippets.
+   - Learn more about working with [Jupyter Notebooks in Visual Studio Code](https://youtu.be/FSdIoJdSnig) (video).
+   - [Get started with Azure Machine Learning for VS Code](https://learn.microsoft.com/azure/machine-learning/how-to-setup-vs-code) to deploy and optimize your model using the power of Azure.
+   - Find more data to explore on [Azure Open Data Sets](https://azure.microsoft.com/services/open-datasets/).